cree-py/pynite/README.md

 # pynite
-WIP async python wrapper for the Fortnite API.
+An async python wrapper for the Fortnite API.

 #### Installation
 Type this into your console: